Cultures and conflicts of human societies

 Mechanistic evaluation of natural phenomena

-Limits of the representation of Nature produced by our culture
+Limits of the representation of nature produced by our culture

 The love and sympathy that we feel toward all living creatures, and above all toward human beings, make this picture really unpleasant and disheartening, not only because each of us could be among the potential victims of this uncertain future, but also because it is hard to notice that the myth of progress, in which many generations have believed and for which they have worked, breaks against something that had not been foreseen.
-The most understandable reaction is to think that the picture presented here is inspired not by a lucid analysis but only by an absolute pessimism, so we prefer to believe that men, scientists, and rulers will be able to find remedies for solving the immediate and future problems of humanity, despite the increase in population and the drainage of natural resources.
-Moreover, why should Nature not continue to be acquiescent, passive and mechanical, at the disposal of men's resources and will, as has happened up to now?
+The most understandable reaction is to think that the picture presented here is inspired not by a lucid analysis but only by an absolute pessimism, so we prefer to believe that organizations, scientists, and rulers will be able to find remedies for solving the immediate and future problems of humankind, despite the increase in population and the drainage of natural resources.
+Moreover, why should nature not continue to be acquiescent, passive and mechanical, at the disposal of man's resources and will, as has happened up to now?
 The reason might be in the human critical mass.
 Earth is a vast but finite planet, so it can not bear a continuous growth of the human mass.
 We do not know exactly what the limit of this mass is, and we can believe that it is even greater than the present one.
-But, as has been said, in the last century humanity has grown sixfold, and in the last thirty years it has doubled: maybe that the critical mass has been reached, and that the intensity the consciousness of such a large quantity of human beings with their miseries, their tribulations, their sufferings and their activities is awakening something in the natural processes which are the basis of the existence of our own bodies.
+But, as I've already said, in the last century humanity has grown sixfold, and in the last thirty years it has doubled: maybe that the critical mass has been reached, and that the intensity of the consciousness of such a large quantity of human beings with their miseries, their tribulations, their sufferings and their activities is awakening something in the natural processes which are the basis of the very existence of our organisms.
 We will see what the future holds for us.